UCF/alert/README.md

 (none)

 ## Installation Requirements
-* Set up a cron job to run functions/check-roam-secure.php.
-This should be enabled even if we have automatic feed grabbing from Roam Secure turned off within the theme.
+* For automatic feed retrieval from Roam Secure, set up a cron job to run `jobs/check-roam-secure.php` at a regular interval.
+The "Enable automated retrieval of alerts" theme option will not work without this cron job set up.

 ## Deployment